-10.4 Unacceptable Emails
+9.4 Unacceptable Emails

-- questions that may be answered on OWL or on this course outline - asking when grades will be posted - asking what grade a student received - asking where or when an exam is scheduled or the material covered on an exam - requests for grade increases, extra assignments, or reweighting of course components
+- questions that may be answered on OWL or on this course outline - asking when grades will be posted or asking what grade a student received - asking where or when an exam is scheduled or the material covered on an exam - requests for grade increases, extra assignments, or reweighting of course components

-11. Attendance
+10. Attendance

-It is expected that students will attend all synchronous lectures.
+It is expected that students will download and listen to all asynchronous lectures posted.
 The professor will not provide access to the lecture after it has been presented.
 Students are encouraged to obtain missed lecture notes from a fellow student.

-11.1 Short Absences
+10.1 Short Absences